-Who shot Malcolm X?
-Who caused the attack of the Spanish Armada?
-What caused the Stono Rebellion?
-How did the Normans punish their criminals?
+Why were Martin Luther King and Malcolm X shot?
+Why did the Spanish launch the Armada?
+Why did the USA and USSR find themselves in a Cold War that lasted for over 40 years?
+How were witches punished in Medieval England?
+How did the Ripper case change policing?
 All these questions and many more will be explored and answered by students taking GCSE History.
 History is for the inquisitive.
-It encapsulates a wide breadth of subjects from sociology and psychology to religion and geography, with the opportunity to be a critical thinker - an invaluable skill for further study at 'A' level.
+It encapsulates a wide breadth of subjects from sociology and psychology to religion, politics and geography, with the opportunity to be a critical thinker - an invaluable skill for further study at 'A' level.

-At present GCSE History at Sancton Wood follows the Edexcel specification and covers the following key areas of study:
+GCSE History at Sancton Wood follows the Edexcel specification and covers five key areas of study: